 There’s also The Lodge at Bryce Canyon, which is the only lodging located inside the park.
 It’s close to incredible views and the park’s most popular trails.
-Keep in mind that there are no amenities at the Lodge — you won’t find any TVs or air conditioners in the rooms — but it’s all about that location!
+Keep in mind that there are no amenities at the Lodge.
+You won’t find any TVs or air conditioners in the rooms.
+It’s all about that location.

 The towns of Bryce Canyon City and Tropic are also options for lodging.
 They’re a short drive from the park entrance where you can find lodging and hotels.

 The Best Hikes in Bryce Canyon National Park

 Hiking through Bryce Canyon is the best way to see the park’s many hoodoos, spires, and sandstone fins.
 With many of the network of trails found in the park, it’s easy to hike all day by branching off toward new discoveries.
 Many of them even branch off toward new discoveries.